Home Care Request for Expression of Interest & Qualification (RFEOIQ)

 Work is still underway to evaluate proposals related to innovative solutions for specialized clients (for example, Pediatrics, ALC, Complex Care, Palliative Care, Wellness, Short Term clients, Equipment, Day and Night Programs).
 Results of these evaluations will be communicated as they become available.

-Home Care is critical to the wellness of clients and their families, allowing individuals to stay in their homes, their communities and close to their loved ones and support networks.
-Home Care also ensures that acute and facility-based care supports remain available for those who require that level of care.
+Home care is critical to the continuing care system as it allows Albertans to remain in their homes longer, connected to their communities and closer to loved ones and support networks.
+It also allows acute and facility-based care spaces to remain available to those clients who require it.